vxpm/cubenotes/src/hardware.md

 # Hardware

-## CPU: IBM PowerPC Gekko

-- Runs at 486 Mhz
-- 32-bit
-- 64-bit Floating Point Unit
-- 32 KiB L1 Instruction Cache
-- 32 KiB L1 Data Cache[^dcache]
-- 256 KiB L2 Unified Cache
-- Single core
-- Pipelined (instructions are divided into multiple stages of execution, allowing multiple instructions to be at different stages at the same time)
-- Superscalar (contains multiple execution units which can work on independent instructions at the same time)
-- Contains a SIMD extension geared torwards 3D graphics called "Paired Singles"

-[^dcache]:
-    The data cache can be split into two 16 KiB sections and one of them can be mapped into memory to be used as a "scratchpad" (super fast RAM).

-## GPU: ATI Flipper

-- Runs at 162 Mhz (CPU / 3)
-- While most of it is a GPU, it is actually a complex IC with multiple services embedded into it, such as a DSP, I/O controller and more

 ## Memory: 43 MiB total

 - RAM: 24 MiB (2 x 12 MiB) 1T-SRAM[^1tsram] running at 324 MHz (CPU / 1.5) (Flipper \* 2)